 Tips to register for Music & Melody Makers

 Registration is required because space is limited and is often full by the event date.
 You can watch for free Music & Melody Makers events on our FAMILY FUN CALENDAR.
 The event is completely free, including parking, and there is no sales pitch.
-Events typically take place in January & April.
-Click here to find upcoming dates for Music & Melody Makers with Minnesota Youth Symphonies.
+Events typically take place in April.
+Check the MYS calander to find upcoming dates for Music & Melody Makers and other events with Minnesota Youth Symphonies.

 Quick List of Twin Cities Music Outings with Kids